infinitymdm/heroic-games-solus/README.md

 ## From Terminal
 Open a terminal and execute `sudo eopkg it heroic-games-launcher`.

-## From .eopkg Release
-This method is not recommended, as you won't get automatic updates.
-You should instead use the Software Center or `eopkg`.
-1. Download the latest .eopkg from [releases](https://github.com/infinitymdm/heroic-games-solus/releases).
-2. Open a terminal and `cd` to the directory where the file was downloaded.
-3. Install using `sudo eopkg it heroic-games-launcher-X.X.X-X-X-x86_64.eopkg`.

 ## Building from Source
 If for whatever reason you want to build from source, you can follow [these instructions](https://getsol.us/articles/packaging/building-a-package/en/) to package your own .eopkg file.